tsdataclinic/newerhoods/newerhoods/markdowns/features.md

 ##### 311 Calls
 One of the largest categories of complaints received on 311 in NYC has to do with noise.
-In this case, we look at just a few sub-categories of noise complaints.
-As with crime statistics, these are aggregated for each region and scaled by the population
+In this case, we look at just a few sub-categories of noise complaints (ice cream trucks, barking dogs, and loud music/parties).
+As with crime statistics, these are aggregated for each region and scaled by the population.